1,000+ Opportunities

 Tennessee Wars Commission Easement The Tennessee Wars Commission Easement program protects Tennessee's battlefields and war-related historic resources that are irreplaceable tangible reminders of the state’s rich military history.
 This Page Last Updated: August 7, 2024 at 9:29 PM

-Based on current listing details, eligibility includes: Nonprofit organizations, local governments, and institutions in Tennessee.
+According to the current listing, eligibility includes: Nonprofit organizations, local governments, and institutions in Tennessee.
 Requires a 40% match from non-federal sources.
 Projects must provide a public benefit.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.